junqueiragaabi/ButterflyColors/README.md

 ## Contribute

+Can't find the species you want?

 If you would like to contribute to this package, please contact [Gabriela Junqueira](https://twitter.com/junqueiragaabi) or [Sofia Schirmer](https://twitter.com/xixirmer) on Twitter or submit a pull request

 ## Credits

+The structure of this package was inspired by the [`feathers`](https://github.com/shandiya/feathers) and [`fishualize`](https://github.com/nschiett/fishualize) packages.